-L08- Bait boats may operate at all time during the competition.
+L08- Bait boats may operate at all times during the competition.

 SECTION M – YELLOW/RED CARDS, PENALTIES, DISQUALIFICATION & BAN

-M01- Any offence committed during the competition including Registration Week End and state of swim at the end of event will carry a penalty sanction accompanied or not by Yellow Card.
+M01- Any offence committed during the competition (including during registration weekend) regarding the state of the swim at the end of event will carry a penalty sanction accompanied or not by a yellow card.

-M02- Marshals are allowed to issue Yellow Cards but penalties, confirmation of Red Card, disqualification and ban can only be issued by the Head Marshal and at his sole discretion.
-Head Marshal has the possibility to issue a Penalty in lieu of confirming the second Yellow Card.
+M02- Marshals are allowed to issue yellow cards, however: penalties, confirmation of red card, disqualification and bans can only be issued by the head marshal and at his sole discretion.
+The head marshal has the possibility to issue a penalty in lieu of confirming the second yellow card.

 M03- Penalties can be: a strict fishing ban up to 24 hours or ban from use of boat up to 24 hours.

-M05- Depending on seriousness of offences which have lead to a Red Card & Disqualification, Head Marshal and at his sole discretion can add a ban ranging from 1 to 3 years but if necessary can be extended it to a life-ban.
+M05- Depending on the seriousness of offences that have led to a red card & disqualification, the head marshal (at his sole discretion) can add a ban ranging from 1 to 3 years but if necessary can be extended to a life-ban.

-M06- All penalties and Cards to be published on-line and explained
+M07- All penalties and cards to be published online and explained.

 SECTION N – LOCAL RULES

-N02- Camping on all pegs has been granted exceptionally for the event on the basis that competitors do not litter or damage the environment.
-All litter must be picked up by the competitors and return to agreed pick up points at the end of the competition.
+N02- Camping on all pegs has been granted access for the event on the basis that competitors do not litter or damage the environment.
+All litter must be picked up by the competitors and returned to the agreed pick-up points at the end of the competition.

-N03- Organisers have endeavoured their best to ensure parking as near as possible to the pegs.
+N03- Organisers have endeavored their best to ensure parking as near as possible to the pegs.
 Competitors should respect official competition parking signs and park where assigned.

-N04- During on-site Registration, competitors are to present Registration Officials with their fishing permits of their country of origin.
-In the event a competitor does not have the required documents appropriate documents will be issued to organisers.
+N04- During on-site registration, competitors are to present their fishing permits for the waters being used by the competition.
+In the event, a competitor does not have the required documents he will be invited to make the necessary arrangements.

-N05- The venue emphasise that it has a NO KILL policy at all times.
-Furthermore it is prohibited to mutilate, transport or sell any catch.
+N05- The venue emphasises that it has a NO KILL policy at all times.
+Furthermore, it is prohibited to mutilate, transport, or sell any catch.
 We view the issue very seriously.
 In addition to a life ban, organisers will notify local authorities who will be free to prosecute the offender.

-* If competitors leave rubbish behind in their swim local authorities will issue a fine – WCC sanction will also apply as follow: anglers to be named and shamed on event website and social media pages in addition they will be banned from competing for 3-years or until local fine is fully paid for.
+.
+If competitors leave rubbish behind in their swim local authorities will issue a fine – WCC sanction will also apply as follow: anglers are to be named and shamed on the event website and social media pages, in addition, they will be banned from competing for a minimum 3-years.